About BYBORRE:

 Example of questions to understand the way of working with textiles as an architect

-Glossary example: Differences of a digital 3D knit design, the knitting file & physical textile (NN.07)
+Glossary example: Differences of a digital 3D knit design, the knitting file & the physical textile (NN.07)

 Part 3 - Result: The Textile Room